 Hanlie Winterbach.
 2017.
 Countrywide landscape suitability of Botswana for large carnivores, with an emphasis on cheetah Acinonyx jubatus (Schreber 1775) and African wild dog Lycaon pictus (Temminck 1820).

-Inonge Kasimona.
+Inonge Kasimona (Milupi).
 2019.
 Sustainability of wildlife resources in Zambia: An analysis of community participation and devolution of authority from central government to community resource boards in Mumbwa and Lupande Game Management Areas.
 Co-supervised by Willem Ferguson.

 Chris Winterbach.
 2020.
 Monitoring of large carnivores in Botswana for conservation management.